 -Robert A. Heinlein

-On my list of possible careers growing up was baker, plus-size model, photographer, massage therapist, and world traveler.
+On my list of possible careers growing up was chef, baker, model, photographer, massage therapist, and world traveler.
 I wasted so much time in my 20s trying to figure out the ONE thing I could get good at long enough to stick with it and be paid well for it and nothing came of any of it.
 Now that I'm nearing my 40s, I'm over this shit.

 It has been so exhausting, trying to make myself fit into the box of specialization.
 There's so much noise about choosing one thing, when we're actually quite capable of being so much more.